What is it?

-What Are the Benefits?
+What are the benefits?

-What’s the Procedure Like?
+What’s the procedure like?

 Frequently Asked Questions About Dental Implants

 The first is that it’s a biocompatible metal.
-What that means is that the body won’t produce an immune reaction and try to reject the implant.
-Bone, gum, nerves and tissues will readily fuse to the titanium like any other part of the body.
+What that means is that the body won’t produce an immune reaction and won’t try to reject the implant.
+Bone, gum, nerves, and tissues will readily fuse to the titanium implant like any other part of the body.

 Discomfort and pain will be more severe if multiple implants are placed at the same time.

 The failure rate for implants is less than two percent over about 15-20 years.
 If proper care and oral hygiene aren’t observed, the chance of failure will increase.
 Our implant treatment patients report a very high success rate, in part thanks to the expertise of the implant dentist at our Tijuana dental clinic.